The downward spiral of pain and worry

 - Hemoglobin, hematocrit, and platelets can be affected by some cancers.

-- Markers of inflammation, such as ERS and CRP can also point to the possibility of cancer or infection
+- Markers of inflammation, such as ESR and CRP can also point to the possibility of cancer or infection

 - There are many new sensitive blood tests being developed for specific types of cancers